pfenninglab/TACIT/evaluationScriptsEnhancerPhenotypeAssociations/readme.txt

 The program writes output as described, and additionally reports the result of a Wilcoxon rank-sum test between the set of p-values associated with genes near OCRs of interest and the set of p-values associated with all other genes that occur in input file 3.
 OCRs of interest are those that appear in column 4 of input file 1.

+makePGLSSbatch.py is a Python 3 script for creating a submission script for running ocr_phylolm.r or ocr_phyloglm.r on a cluster.

+runPGLSPSCFilt.sh is a shell script that was used to associate binary phenotypes with OCR ortholog open chromatin predictions.

+correctSolitaryResults.r is an R script that does Benjamini-Hochberg correction for solitary and group living associations.

+correctVocalLearningResults.r is an R script that does Benjamini-Hochberg correction for vocal learning associations.